padelis/aws-notes/docs/VPC_Overview.md

 1. Interface Endpoint (Elastic Network Interface - A point of entry for your traffic)
 2. Gateway Endpoint (Highly Available to all the different services)

+## VPC peering

+A connection between two VPCs that enables you to route traffic between them, using private and public IPs

+- They have to be in **the same region**.
+- They can't have matching or overlaping CIDR blocks.
+- Transitive Peering not supported

+## Direct Connect

+A dedicated line from your premises to AWS.

+- Reduce costs when using large volumes of data
+- Increase reliability
+- Increase bandwidth

+VPN vs Direct connect.

+VPN is up in minutes and goes over the internet.